All Episodes

 I don't recall having met him.

-Uh I mean I it's possible.
+I mean, it's possible.

-I'm on armed services committee and things happen, but I don't recall having met him before those two meetings.
+I'm on Armed Services Committee and things happen, but I don't recall having met him before those two meetings.

-With hindsight, do you believe that this is a coincidence that the Russians asked you for a meeting?
+And just to follow on the last question, with hindsight, do you believe that this is a coincidence that the Russians asked you for a meeting?

-Did you believe you were targeted because it came at the height of Russia's interference?
+Or do you believe you were targeted because it came at the height of Russia's interference?

-And at the same time, then candidate Trump was giving an interview to RT saying that he didn't believe there was anything to the reported interference.
+And at the same time, then-candidate Trump was giving an interview to RT saying that he didn't believe there was anything to the reported interference.

-I'm not sure I even knew when we set up the meeting uh what was going to be going on in the world at the time.
+I'm not sure I even knew when we set up the meeting what was going to be going on in the world at the time.

 I don't believe so.